 If you are a junior faculty member, your department will assign a senior professor to act as your formal mentor.
 You should expect that from Day One your mentor will proactively and continuously support your development as a successful teacher, by offering advice or referring you to other faculty in the department, helping arrange for you to observe more experienced colleagues, providing help with the design of new courses, etc., as discussed in the CAS Faculty-Staff Handbook.

 Courseware.
 You are encouraged to set up a Blackboard Learn site for each of your courses.
 Blackboard Learn enables instructors to manage all course materials online, where they are immediately available to students.
 You can post documents (saving paper and printing costs), make announcements, send email, create online assessments, host discussion boards and blogs, and more.
 Click here for information about a) creating a new course site or copying a previous semester’s site, b) starting to use a course site after it has been created, and 3) attending training sessions, viewing online help material, and learning how others at BU are using Blackboard.

-CAS Information Technology makes short-term (less than a day) loans of laptops and projectors.
+Arts & Sciences Information Technology makes short-term (less than a day) loans of laptops and projectors.

 The Geddes Language Center offers over 5,000 audiovisual titles, in addition to audio, video, and computer labs; a/v recording studios and screening rooms; digital production services; and classroom equipment.

 For students experiencing academic difficulty, early identification can be crucial to their seeking the resources and support they need to succeed in your course and overall.

 • You will receive a request at mid-semester from the CAS Advising Office to complete a brief online report a) for those of your current undergraduate students whose progress the office is following, and b) for any other student you have identified as struggling in your course.